Untitled Header Image

 • Study Hall: Study Hall is a designated device-free zone.

-• General Co-op Time: We strongly encourage students to engage with their peers and participate in co-op activities without the distraction of electronic devices.
+• General Co-op Time: Students are encouraged to engage with their peers and participate in co-op activities rather than use electronic devices.

 Rationale: